circlefin/malachite/specs/consensus/message-handling.md

    messages which, together with a `PROPOSAL(h, r', v, *)` message, leads to the decision of `v` at round `r'` (L49).

-As a result, a validator needs to keep track of messages from previous rounds to produce the enumerated events:
+As a result, a process needs to keep track of messages from previous rounds to produce the enumerated events:

-1. `PROPOSAL` messages should be maintained when a validator moves to higher rounds, as well as new `PROPOSAL` messages from previous rounds should be stored.
+1. `PROPOSAL` messages should be maintained when a process moves to higher rounds, as well as new `PROPOSAL` messages from previous rounds should be stored.
    - Reason I: a `2f + 1` threshold of `⟨PRECOMMIT, h, r', id(v)⟩` messages
-     could still be obtained, and an existing proposal message for `v` in the previous round `r' < r` enables the validator to decide `v`.
+     could still be obtained, and an existing proposal message for `v` in the previous round `r' < r` enables the process to decide `v`.
    - Reason II: a `2f + 1` threshold of `⟨PRECOMMIT, h, r', id(v)⟩` messages
      was already obtained, but the proposal message for `v` at round `r'` is missing.
-Once received, the validator can decide `v`.
+Once received, the process can decide `v`.
-2. `PREVOTE` messages should be maintained when a validator moves to higher rounds, as well as new `PREVOTE` messages from previous rounds should be stored.
+2. `PREVOTE` messages should be maintained when a process moves to higher rounds, as well as new `PREVOTE` messages from previous rounds should be stored.
    - Reason I: a `PROPOSAL(h, r, v, vr)` with `0 ≤ vr < r` can be received in the current round, requiring an existing `2f + 1` threshold of `⟨PREVOTE, h, vr, id(v)⟩` messages.